Academic Scholarship Program

 A student's base scholarship level is determined by the high school record and ACT/SAT scores.
 This program simply gives students the opportunity to add to that base.
 NOTE: Scholarship Day performance can only increase (and never decrease) the amount of a scholarship award.

-Outstanding students pursuing a degree in any area of study within our Science Division may apply for a Science Division/COFS (STEM) Scholarship of $500-3,000 per year.
-Students demonstrating outstanding aptitude in art, digital media design, music, theatre, broadcasting, journalism, or speech may apply for performance scholarships in those areas.
+Outstanding students pursuing a degree in any area of study within our Science Division may apply for a Science Division/COFS (STEM) Scholarship of $500-2,500 per year.
+Students demonstrating outstanding aptitude in art, digital media design, music, theatre, broadcasting, journalism, or forensics (speech and debate) may apply for performance scholarships in those areas.
 Annual performance awards typically range from $500-2,000 in music and from $500-1,500 in the other areas.
-Selection is made by the respective departments, and performance awards require an audition, interview, or portfolio review with faculty.
+Selection is made by faculty in those departments, and is based on an audition, interview, or portfolio review.
 (More information and downloadable forms.)

-Results from the Scholarship Program will be announced beginning in mid-February, as decisions are made, with all participants being notified of their final scholarship amounts as soon as decisions are finalized.
+Results from the Scholarship Program will be announced beginning in mid-February, with all participants being notified of their final scholarship amounts as soon as decisions are made and amounts finalized.